henrikhedegaard/vue-dynamic-icon-package/README.md

 - **Automatic Discovery**: No need to manually register each new icon you add to your project.
 - **Folder Organization**: Keep your icons organized in logical subfolders.
 - **Consistent API**: Use the same component API regardless of which icons you're using.
-- **Tailwind Integration**: Seamlessly works with Tailwind CSS classes.
+- **Tailwind Integration**: Seamlessly works with Tailwind CSS classes and automatically adds `size-{value}` classes when numeric size values are provided.
 - **TypeScript Support**: Includes TypeScript type definitions.

 ## Usage